 Normal Speed: Reg’ostrans have a base land speed of 30 feet.

-Feat of Strength: Once per day per 5 class levels a Reg’ostran can add double their strength bonus to a single strength check.
+Feat of Strength (Ex): Once per day a Reg’ostran can add double their strength bonus to a single strength check.
+A Reg'ostran gains an additional daily use of this ability at 5th, 10th, 15th and 20th level.

 Languages: A Reg’ostran speaks common and Reg’ostran.